 3. A reminder window will appear.
-It will take up to 35 seconds for the configuration restoration to complete.
+It will take up to 60 seconds for the configuration restoration to complete.
 Click "OK".

-Microso ft Internet Explorer  🔀 After settings are restored, the Router may not respond to commands for as long as 35 seconds.
+Microso ft Internet Explorer  🔀

+1 After settings are restored, the bask station may not respond to commands for as long as one minute.
 This is normal.
-Do not power down the Router during this time.
-OK
+Do not power down the base station during this time.

+1 1

-4. A 35-second countdown will appear on the screen.
+4. A 60-second countdown will appear on the screen.
 When the countdown reaches zero, the Router's configuration will be restored.
-The Router's home page should appear automatically.
+The Router home page should appear automatically.
 If not, type in the Router's address (default = 192.168.2.1) into the navigation bar of your browser.